PhoenixSheppy/Wallpaper-Project/README.md

 ![Image of original commission](https://raw.githubusercontent.com/PhoenixSheppy/Wallpaper-Project/main/img/orig.png)

-This project accomplishes that goal by animating squares mid-layer between a background and foreground element like shown below:
+This project accomplishes that goal by animating squares behind a top layer, and behind that top layer rendering a gradiant to act as a background as shown below:

 ![GIF of project demo](https://raw.githubusercontent.com/PhoenixSheppy/Wallpaper-Project/main/img/wallpaperv1%20demo.gif)